Hornbill-Docs/esp-config/esp-config/automation/human-task.md

 * **Priority.** Set a priority to indicate the priority of the task.

 ### Owner
-The owner can be notified about the task in reminders, and  also has the ability to reassign the assignee if required.
+The owner can be notified about the task in reminders and also can reassign the assignee if required.
 The owner can be either a named user or a variable.
 * **User.** Pick from a list of coworkers.
-* **Variable.** You can see a list of possible variables, such as request owner, if you precede the Human Task node with a Hornbill Automation node with the following settings (or any other node that outputs a user ID as a value):
+* **Variable.** You can see a list of possible variables, such as request owner if you precede the Human Task node with a Hornbill Automation node with the following settings (or any other node that outputs a user ID as a value):
     * Entity: Requests
     * Type: Get Request Information
     * Task: Request Details